0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/generic-claim.md

 # Generic Claim

 A [Claim](https://docs.iden3.io/protocol/spec/#claims) is a statement made by one identity about another identity or about itself.

-In some cases Claims can be stored as leaves in the Identity Sparse Merkle Tree.
-In particular, they get stored in case if represent an Auth Claim, so should be "linked" to identity via inclusion in identity's SMT.
-As other example, a claim can be included into the state of an identity, which **issues** the claim if the SMT root is published on-chain and the issuance timestamping is desired.
+In some cases claims can be stored as leaves in the Identity Sparse Merkle Tree (we'll see later why this is not always the case).
+Let's see how they look like.

 1. **Update the required dependencies.**